 Even as we make significant progress against Covid-19, another health problem has gotten exponentially worse – opioids.
 With more people in isolation, the epidemic has gotten more severe, so we need an even stronger defense against patient addiction.

-That’s why non-pain medication of pain management is critical in preventing addiction.
-Are you up to date on your knowledge of non-pain medications?
+That’s why non-opioid medication of pain management is critical in preventing addiction.
+Are you up to date on your knowledge of non-opioid medications?
 Take this quiz to test your knowledge.

 1. What is the significance of gabapentin's variable bioavailability?

 A. It may require very high doses of up to 4,000 mg